ros2/launch/launch/doc/source/architecture.rst

 - :class:`launch.actions.GroupAction`

-  - This action will yield other actions, but can associated with conditionals (allowing you to use the conditional on the group action rather than on each sub-action individually) and can optionally scope the launch configurations.
+  - This action will yield other actions, but can be associated with conditionals (allowing you to use the conditional on the group action rather than on each sub-action individually) and can optionally scope the launch configurations.

 - :class:`launch.actions.TimerAction`